miu007/LiLabNUS/Join Us/index.md

 {% capture col1 %}

-{% include figure.html
-   image="images/recruit/undergrad3.png"
-   caption="**For undergrad and master students**"
+**For undergrad and master students**
-%}

 We welcome undergraduate and master's students from NUS and beyond who are interested in research opportunities.
 Our lab accepts students from a variety of programs, including the [UROPS](https://www.science.nus.edu.sg/undergraduates/undergraduate-research/urops/), [Summer UROPS and Summer URAPS for Exchange Students](https://www.science.nus.edu.sg/undergraduates/study-abroad-programmes/incoming/summer-urops/), [FYP](https://www.dbs.nus.edu.sg/lifesciences/lsm4288/), and [Master Research Project](https://nusgs.nus.edu.sg/).
 We courage you to reach out and explore opportunities to join our team.

 {% endcapture %}

 {% capture col2 %}

-{% include figure.html
-   image="images/recruit/collab3.png"
-   caption="**For collaborators**"
-%}
+**For collaborators**

 We welcome collaboration with researchers, clinicians, and industry partners who share our interest in synthetic biology, developmental biology, and bioengineering.
 If you're interested in working together, please feel free to reach out.
 We're excited to build meaningful partnerships across institutions and disciplines.